pythonasset/FMECA/METHODOLOGY_GUIDE.md

 │  Step 5: Failure Effects → What happens when it fails?         │
 │  Step 6: Consequences    → How significant is the failure?     │
 │  Step 7: Task Selection  → How can we manage the failure?      │
-└────────────────────────┬────────────────────────────────────────┘
+│                                                                  │
+│  [Repeat for each asset in project]                            │ └────────────────────────┬────────────────────────────────────────┘
                          │
                          ▼
 ┌─────────────────────────────────────────────────────────────────┐
 │                  STAGE 3: IMPLEMENTATION                        │
+│              [Select Asset from Project]                        │
-│  • Develop Maintenance Schedules                                │
+│  • Develop Maintenance Schedules per Asset                      │
 │  • Plan One-off Changes (Redesign)                             │
 │  • Assign Resources                                             │
 │  • Update Procedures                                            │